-By balancing factors around sustainability, cost, flavour and nutrition, you’ll be able to source alternative milks that make you and your patrons happy, as well as working well for your home or business.
+By balancing factors around sustainability, cost, flavor and nutrition, you’ll be able to source alternative milks that make you and your patrons happy, as well as working well for your home or business.

 And there are even more plant-based milks available than just those discussed in this article.
 Macadamia, hazelnut, hemp, pea, peanut, cashew… there’s a whole world of grain and legume milks out there, waiting to be discovered and loved.

-Rather than grieving the loss of lactose, embrace these options for the unique flavours they offer – and have fun with them!
+Rather than grieving the loss of lactose, embrace these options for the unique flavors they offer – and have fun with them!

 Have a question?
 We’re always ready to talk.